moonblade/expressStarter/README.md

 > Api's are added in routes folder, under any of the routes provided.

-> The following line in app.js configures one route /users to redirect to users.js file, so any API beginnign with /users with check in users.js file
+> The following line in app.js configures one route /users to redirect to users.js file, so any API beginnign with /users with check in users.js file (removed since not needed)

         app.use('/users', usersRouter);

-> We'll be using index.js file.
-Only this file and public folder need to be checked
+> Only routes/index.js file and public/calc.html need to be checked

         app.use('/', indexRouter);